nickchomey/ddev-cloudflare/README.md

 So, testing, debugging and contributions are very welcome.

+# Reference Notes from the Add-on Template for oustanding tasks
 ## Components of the repository

 * The fundamental contents of the add-on service or other component.
 For example, in this template there is a [docker-compose.ddev-cloudflare.yaml](docker-compose.ddev-cloudflare.yaml) file.